launchdarkly/hello-openfeature-php-server/README.md

 ## Build instructions

-1. Install the project dependencies by running `composer install`
-1. On the command line, set the value of the environment variable `LAUNCHDARKLY_SERVER_KEY` to your LaunchDarkly SDK key.
+1. Set the environment variable `LAUNCHDARKLY_SDK_KEY` to your LaunchDarkly SDK key.
+If there is an existing boolean feature flag in your LaunchDarkly project that you want to evaluate, set `LAUNCHDARKLY_FLAG_KEY` to the flag key; otherwise, a boolean flag of `sample-feature` will be assumed.

     ```bash
-    export LAUNCHDARKLY_SERVER_KEY="1234567890abcdef"
+    export LAUNCHDARKLY_SDK_KEY="1234567890abcdef"
-    ```
-1. On the command line, set the value of the environment variable `LAUNCHDARKLY_FLAG_KEY` to an existing boolean feature flag in your LaunchDarkly project that you want to evaluate.

-    ```bash
     export LAUNCHDARKLY_FLAG_KEY="my-boolean-flag"
     ```

+1. On the command line, install the dependencies with `composer install`.
-1. Run `php index.php`.
+1. On the command line, run `php main.php`

-You should see the message `"Feature flag '<flag key>' is <true/false> for this context"`.
+You should receive the message "The <flagKey> feature flag evaluates to <flagValue>.".
+The application will run continuously and react to the flag changes in LaunchDarkly.